United States lightship Relief (WLV-605): Description and history

 WLV-605 is located on the Oakland waterfront, at the far eastern end of the Port of Oakland just west of the Oakland Ferry Terminal.
 The ship has a welded steel hull 128 ft long, with a beam of 30 ft and a hold depth of 21.4 ft.
 She is register at 400 gross tons.
 Above-deck features include a steel deckhouse, a breakwater fore, and two steel masts on which its lights are mounted.
 She also historically carried a fog signal and bell, both operated by hand.

 WLV-605 was laid down as WAL-605 in 1949 at the Rice Brothers shipyard in East Boothbay Harbor, Maine.
 She was launched on March 4, 1950, just sixteen days after Columbia, and was delivered, fully fitted, to the Coast Guard on February 11, 1951.
 She began service at the lightstation "Overfalls" at the entrance to Delaware Bay, serving until 1960, when the station was discontinued.
-She then sailed to the west coast, where she served at "Blunts Reef" until 1969; during this time Coast Guard lightvessels were redesignated, and she was redesignated WLV-605.
+She then sailed to the west coast, where she served at Blunts Reef off Cape Mendocino until 1969.
+During this time, Coast Guard lightvessels were redesignated, and she was redesignated WLV-605.
 She was then given the name "Relief", assigned duty to relieve other lightships on the Pacific coast.
 She was retired from service in 1975 and decommissioned the following year.

 After several unsuccessful attempts to convert her to a museum ship, she was acquired in 1986 by the United States Lighthouse Society, which now maintains the vessel in Oakland.